 It didn't last long though.
 By October another offering by Umbro was unveiled with thinner hoops and a blue collar.
 It would be used for the rest of the season, a season that so nearly saw QPR crowned 1st Division champions.

-The '1976 replica shirt' - as available in the club shop.
+The '1976 replica shirt' - as available in the club shop a while ago.
 Nice shirt, but doesn't bear much resemblance to any shirt around this time.

 The modern day replica version.